 I tried my best to keep the sentences as long as possible, the way they are in Korean, by using a lot of conjunctions.
 But even then I ended up with four sentences.
 And it wasn’t even a direct, word-for-word translation, which would have been even longer!
 Technically, I can join up all four sentences using the word ‘and’, but the sentence would end up being so long that it becomes annoying to listen to.

-With Korean, leaving sentences unfinished and letting them run on and on happen a lot when the speaker is recalling past events or thinking as they speak, which means they’re very common in organic speech.
+As learners, we tend to stick to shorter sentences, wrapping them up nicely with all the right endings.
+But in Korean, leaving sentences unfinished or letting them run on happen a lot when the speaker is recalling past events or thinking as they speak, so it’s actually really common in organic speech.
 Keeping your sentences short and polished, therefore, can make them sound a bit rehearsed or stiff.
 It’s not a huge problem, but it does make a difference in terms of how natural or comfortable you sound.

 Every language has its own quirks, and I personally think that identifying and internalising them are the keys to sounding natural, because they are essentially the defining characteristics of the language.
 One might even argue that the mastery of a language depends on it.